docker/docs/engine/userguide/networking/get-started-macvlan.md

 - The examples on this page are all single host and setup using Docker 1.12.0+

 - All of the examples can be performed on a single host running Docker.
 Any examples using a sub-interface like `eth0.10` can be replaced with `eth0` or any other valid parent interface on the Docker host.
-Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `docker network create` all together and the driver will create a `dummy` interface that will enable local host connectivity to perform the examples.
+Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `docker network create` all together and the driver creates a `dummy` interface that enables local host connectivity to perform the examples.

 - Kernel requirements: